jamboid/Site-Starter/src/readme.md

 This is to maintain a level of organisation of messages and also to avoid confusion with custom event names.

+### Optimising the JavaScript for production

+All the individual files should be uglified and combined into one minified Site.min.js file for optimum performance.

+This will also reduce the chances of a particular piece of JavaScript executing while it still has unloaded dependencies.

 ## Images and Fonts

 ## Workflow Tools

 ### CodeKit

-CodeKit is an app that wraps a lot of CLI-based front-end workflow tools, such as Sass, JSHint and Autoprefixer, in a nice  GUI.
-It is the default tool for our Build Workflow.
+CodeKit is a Mac app that wraps a lot of CLI-based front-end workflow tools, such as Sass, JSHint and Autoprefixer, in a nice  GUI.
+It is the current default tool for our Build Workflow.

 #### Setting up a CodeKit project